Behavioral Prediction Markets

 "What happens to free will when your choices are someone else's investment?"

 Good Fortune Corporation operates the largest platform: BehaviorExchange, where institutional investors trade behavioral futures with the same tools they use for commodities.
-The system draws from three data streams that, combined, know you better than you know yourself.
+The system draws from three data streams that, combined, produce a model of a person more complete than their own self-awareness.

 Neural Interface Telemetry